abuMomin/LeetCode_CP/readme.md

 # Technique

 - Solve previosuly solved problems
-- Now solve Leetcode top 150 problems (arranged nicely in Neetcode)
+- Now solve Leetcode_ProblemSolving top 150 problems (arranged nicely in Neetcode)
 - AFTER SOLVING THESE 150 problems, If you want to solve more, then explore other problems.

 ---